iqrailyas/DriveratFault/README.md

-Developing a machine learning model to predict driver fault in car accidents.
-This final project for my Machine Learning course at Middlesex University Dubai analyzes traffic accident data to identify key factors and improve model accuracy.
+Developed a machine learning model to predict driver faults in car accidents.
+This final project for my Machine Learning course at Middlesex University Dubai analyzes traffic accident data to identify critical factors and improve model accuracy.